 In 2005, Lori was hired to help the BC Ministry of Environment assess the efficacy of non-lethal bear management in Whistler, a project that became her Master of Science thesis at the University of Alberta.
 Her thesis was focused on applying theories of how animals learn to make non-lethal management more effective.
 She has a keen interest in bear behaviour, specifically how it relates to conflict with humans.
-Her Karelian Bear Dog, Sisko is often by her side contributing to the job at hand.
+Her Karelian Bear Dog, Sisko was often by her side contributing to the job at hand.

 In addition to working with bears, she has also worked with a number of other wildlife species including small mammals, lynx, cougar, wolverine and wolves.
 She has also generously volunteered her time on bighorn sheep and mountain goat studies.

 Dr. Benjamin Kilham — Bear behaviour and rehabilitator

 A licensed bear rehabilitator, naturalist and author, Benjamin Kilham raises orphaned black bear cubs and releases them back into the wild.